-This information will prepare you for functional magnetic resonance imaging (fMRI) at Memorial Sloan Kettering Cancer Center (MSKCC).
+This information will help you prepare for your functional magnetic resonance imaging (fMRI) at Memorial Sloan Kettering (MSK).

 - If you wear contact lenses, please wear them the day of the fMRI.
 This will make it easier to complete the tasks presented to you while you are in the fMRI.

-- When you have been made as comfortable as possible on the fMRI table, the technician will slide it into the magnetic part of the machine.
-You will be able to speak with the technician during the entire scan.
+Once you’re comfortable on the table, your technologist will slide the table into the scanner and begin your MRI.
+You will be able to speak with your technologist during the entire scan.

 After Your Procedure

 - When your fMRI is complete, your technologist will slide the scanning table out of the machine and help you off the table.
 After you get your belongings, you may leave the fMRI suite.

 - There are no restrictions after your fMRI and no special care is needed.

 - Your doctor will get a report with the results of your fMRI.
 They will use this and other test results to plan your care.